odoo/documentation/content/applications/finance/accounting/getting_started/cheat_sheet.rst

    .. rst-class:: intro-balance

-   The **Balance Sheet** is a snapshot of the company's finances at a specific date (as opposed to the Profit and Loss, which is an analysis over a period).
+   The **balance sheet** is a snapshot of the company's finances at a specific date (as opposed to the Profit and Loss, which is an analysis over a period).

    * .. rst-class:: intro-assets